enyo/enyo.github.io/_posts/2014-02-03-to-close-or-not-to-close.md

 proper highlighting and code completion.
 If you write `<input>` in an editor, it *has to know* that there will never be a `</input>` following that.

-But it's very easy to implement, and I don't know any browser that doesn't get this right, so it's not a real disadvantage.
+But it's very easy to implement, and I don't know any editor that doesn't get this right, so it's not a real disadvantage.